 A significant proportion of Gavin’s practice does not fall within neat categories, but encompasses a broad range of legal fields and factual situations.
-He is frequently involved in smaller general contractual disputes such as sale of goods and agency, as well as much more substantial international matters.
-He recently spent several weeks working on a trial in the Bahamas arising out of the collapse of an international hedge fund, involving numerous issues ranging from regulation to causation and quantification of losses.
+He is frequently involved in general contractual disputes such as sale of goods and agency, as well as much more substantial international matters.
+For example, he spent several weeks on a trial in the Bahamas arising out of the collapse of an international hedge fund, involving numerous issues ranging from regulation to causation and quantification of losses.

 With a recent major ICC arbitration involving an oil major and a Middle-Eastern government, Gavin has up to date experience in dealing with both technical expert and commercial aspects of onshore oilfield exploration and exploitation.
 He has also advised on and fought cases involving offshore projects ranging from pipe laying in the North Sea to specialist vessel charters in the Caribbean.

-Gavin has extensive experience of a wide range of insurance and reinsurance disputes, ranging from the major High Court litigation spawned by the difficulties at Lloyd’s in the 1990s (eg the Wellington Names Action) and the Film Finance disputes of the 2000s (eg Hollywood 4 & 5), to individual claims raising the usual problems of coverage, non-disclosure, misrepresentation and breach of warranty.
-The variety of such disputes is great: from political risk insurance (Yona v LRF) to property damage (Callaghan v Hedges Lloyd’s IR 125) to various London reinsurance arbitrations.
+Gavin has extensive experience of a wide range of insurance and reinsurance disputes, ranging from the major High Court litigation spawned by the difficulties at Lloyd’s in the 1990s (and the Film Finance disputes of the 2000s, to individual claims raising the usual problems of coverage, non-disclosure, misrepresentation and breach of warranty.
+The variety of such disputes is great: from political risk insurance to property damage to various London reinsurance arbitrations.

-Gavin’s insurance practice often has a marine element.
-He frequently argues and advises on coverage disputes, ranging from important market-wide issues such as the question of cover for accelerated corrosion caused by SRB, to particular claims on Club covers.
+Gavin’s insurance practice often has a marine element, such as in The Ocean Victory 1 Lloyd’s Rep 521, where the contractual insurance regime was held to exclude claims between co-insured parties He frequently argues and advises on coverage disputes, ranging from important market-wide issues such as the question of cover for accelerated corrosion caused by SRB, to particular claims on Club covers.
 He has experience of a wide range of standard terms such as the Institute Clauses and Norwegian Plan terms, as well as the operation of bespoke schemes such as the open cover in Glencore v Ryan 2 Lloyd’s Rep 608.

 He has also dealt with some less usual aspects of marine insurance, for example the complexities of the operation of s.53 of the 1906 Act in Chapman v Kadirga Lloyd’s IR 377 and Heath Lambert v SCORT 1 Lloyd’s Rep 597, both concerned with rights of brokers to premium payments; and claims for contribution between insurers in relation to over-insurance by double insurance (O’Kane v Jones, The Martin P 1 Lloyd’s Rep 389).

 Gavin appears regularly in maritime and reinsurance arbitrations in London.
-He has also appeared in LCIA and ICC arbitrations – recently a multi-billion dollar dispute between an oil major and a middle-eastern government in relation to a hydrocarbon production concession.
-He is well-acquainted with the supporting role of the Commercial Court in relation to arbitrations, having dealt with numerous appeals, injunctions, and applications – such as Thyssen Canada v Mariana Maritime 1 Lloyd’s Rep 640, where an attempt was made to set aside an arbitration award as obtained by fraud or contrary to public policy, where there were allegations of fresh evidence showing that false evidence had been given at the original hearing.
+He has also appeared in LCIA and ICC arbitrations – for example, a multi-billion dollar dispute between an oil major and a middle-eastern government in relation to a hydrocarbon production concession.
+He is well-acquainted with the supporting role of the Commercial Court in relation to arbitrations, having dealt with numerous appeals, injunctions, and applications.
+CVLC Three v AMPTC 2 Lloyd’s Rep. 397 and Uniteam Marine v United Tenorio EWHC 1593 are examples of successful appeals.
+Thyssen Canada v Mariana Maritime 1 Lloyd’s Rep 640, was an attempt was made to set aside an arbitration award as obtained by fraud or contrary to public policy, where there were allegations of fresh evidence showing that false evidence had been given at the original hearing.
 Similarly in Tame Shipping v Easy Navigation 2 Lloyd’s Rep 626 the Court considered whether it could look at an arbitrators’ confidential reasons in determining whether there had been a procedural irregularity.
 Cool Carriers and HSBC 2 Lloyd’s Rep 22 raised the question of whether the Court could grant interpleader relief in the context of claims governed by arbitration clauses.

-Gavin has dealt with various professional negligence actions, ranging from brokers and solicitors in insurance contexts (eg Hollywood 4 & 5), to a Bahamian trial involving allegations of negligence on the part of the directors and the managers of an international hedge fund, to the settlement of a recent Commercial Court case involving allegations of negligent design of composite components of a superyacht.
+Gavin has dealt with various professional negligence actions, ranging from brokers and solicitors in insurance contexts, to a Bahamian trial involving allegations of negligence on the part of the directors and the managers of an international hedge fund, to the settlement of a recent Commercial Court case involving allegations of negligent design of composite components of a superyacht.

-Over the years Gavin has been involved in a very broad range of shipping disputes, appearing in countless London maritime arbitrations as well as substantial Commercial Court Trials.
+Over the years Gavin has been involved in a very broad range of shipping and international trade disputes, appearing in countless London maritime arbitrations as well as substantial Commercial Court trials.
 The subject matter of such disputes ranges widely.
-Many cases are fact-specific, often with an emphasis on technical and expert issues: the safety of particular ports or berths, the proper carriage of dangerous or troublesome cargoes such as DRI or moist fluorspar, or the operation of a particular vessel and its machinery.
+Many cases are fact-specific, often with an emphasis on technical and expert issues: the safety of particular ports or berths, the proper carriage of dangerous cargoes, or the operation of a particular vessel and its machinery.
 Other cases raise complex questions of law, often arising out of charterparty or bill of lading disputes.
 All require a thorough understanding of the commercial realities of international trade and shipping.

 Teekay Tankers v STX O&S